FirelyTeam/firely-docs/vonk/features/subscription.rst

 to the regular FHIR endpoint, it will be stored but not evaluated.
 Subscriptions posted to the ``/administration`` endpoint will be processed and evaluated for each POST/PUT to the server.

-Vonk currently only supports STU3/R4-style Subscriptions with a Channel of type rest-hook.
+Firely Server currently only supports STU3/R4-style Subscriptions with a Channel of type rest-hook.

-If you are :ref:`not permitted <configure_administration_access>` to access the /Subscription endpoint, Vonk will return statuscode 403.
+If you are :ref:`not permitted <configure_administration_access>` to access the /Subscription endpoint, Firely Server will return statuscode 403.

 See `Subscriptions in the specification <http://www.hl7.org/fhir/stu3/subscription.html>`_ for more background on Subscriptions.